 Types of Online Banking

 Online banking covers mobile banking and digital banking.
-It is also synonymous with online-only banks and financial technology (fintech) providers since both typically do not provide a physical branch network and cannot provide in-person banking.
+It is also synonymous with online-only banks and financial technology (fintech) providers since both typically do not offer a physical branch network and provide in-person banking.

 Mobile Banking

 Mobile banking is performing financial transactions through a mobile app—you can easily send money, pay bills, deposit checks, and review your account balance.
-It is typically available 24 hours daily, allowing you to skip branch visits.
+It is typically available 24 hours a day, allowing you to skip branch visits.

 Digital Banking